Turkey says the first day of the holy month of Ramadan, which is determined by the sighting of the new moon, will begin on Wednesday.

-Muslim lunar months last between 29 and 30 days, depending on sighting of the moon on the 29th night of each month.
-If the moon is not visible, the month will last 30 days.
+Muslim lunar months last between 29 and 30 days, depending on the sighting of the new moon on the 29th night of each month.
+If the new moon is not visible, the month lasts 30 days.

-In order to declare the beginning of Ramadan, Saudi Arabia and other Muslim-majority countries depend on the testimonies of local moon sighters.
-The Judicial High Court then makes a decision on when Ramadan begins.
+To declare the beginning of Ramadan, Saudi Arabia and other Muslim-majority countries depend on the testimonies of local moon sighters.
+The Judicial High Court then decides when Ramadan begins.

 For Muslims, Ramadan is the month in which the first verses of the Quran, Islam's holy book, were revealed to the Prophet Muhammad more than 1,400 years ago.

-Ramadan fasting is one of the five pillars of Islam, along with the Muslim declaration of faith, daily prayer, charity and performing the Hajj pilgrimage to Mecca.
+Fasting during Ramadan is one of the five pillars of Islam, along with the Muslim declaration of faith, daily prayer, charity and performing the Hajj pilgrimage to Mecca.

 In Muslim-majority countries, offices are required by law to reduce working hours, and many restaurants are closed during daylight hours.

-"Ramadan Mubarak" and "Ramadan Kareem" are common greetings exchanged in this period, wishing the recipient a "blessed" and generous Ramadan.
+"Ramadan Mubarak" and "Ramadan Kareem" are common greetings exchanged in this period, wishing the recipient a blessed and generous Ramadan respectively.

-At the end of Ramadan, after 29 or 30 days, Muslims celebrate the Eid al-Fitr holiday.
+At the end of Ramadan, Muslims celebrate the Eid al-Fitr holiday.
 Eid al-Fitr in Arabic literally means "festival of breaking the fast".

-Depending on the actual start date of Ramadan and moon sighting on the 29th night of Ramadan, the Eid al-Fitr this year will fall between Sunday, June 25 and Tuesday, June 27.
+Depending on the actual start date of Ramadan and the new moon sighting on the 29th night of Ramadan, Eid al-Fitr this year will fall between Thursday, June 14 and Saturday, June 16.